 - Business intelligence systems for better data analysis to drive business decisions and improve operational efficiency.

-- Artificial intelligence systems such as AI-powered chatbots and predictive product recommendations.
+- Artificial intelligence systems such as AI-powered eCommerce chatbots and predictive product recommendations.

 - Payment gateways, financial tracking, tax compliance, and accounting systems.